 One thing to keep in mind if you are an S corporation is that you have to take a reasonable salary.
 The government makes you take a reasonable salary because they want you to pay into social security and Medicare.
 Otherwise, you could just take all of your profits as sub-s distributions and only be subject to federal income taxes.
 Instead, let’s say you have $100,000 in profit at year-end before paying yourself any wages.
 A reasonable salary may be $50,000 (depending on your industry and specific role within the company).
 So $50,000 of your income gets hit with social security, Medicare, and income taxes.
 The other $50,000, however, is only hit with income taxes.
 This is generally a much better outcome for most small business owners.

 So there you have it!
 S corporations still make sense despite the monstrous corporate tax cut from the TCJA.
-If you have more questions about entity selection, corporate taxes, reasonable salaries, or any other boring tax stuff, contact me!
+If you have more questions about entity selection, corporate taxes, reasonable salaries, or any other boring tax stuff, book a free consultation.
 I’m happy to help.